BuonOmo/ulysse.md/_posts/2021-07-18-Unexpected-long-running-command.md

 # Use notifications

-The great [terminal-notifier](https://github.com/julienXX/terminal-notifier) is a good way to address that issue: simple add `; terminal-notifier -message done` to the end of a command you expect will take a long time, and you'll be alerted as soon as the job is done.
+The great [terminal-notifier](https://github.com/julienXX/terminal-notifier) is a good way to address that issue: just add `; terminal-notifier -message done` to the end of a command you expect will take a long time, and you'll be alerted as soon as the job is done.

 If you like that solution, here's a way to type less characters for this technique: